Category | Vegetables RSS feed for this section

 Potato and pesto sandwiches for a tasty, leisurely breakfast with a steaming cup of masala chai.
 Life doesn’t get better than this :-) I had these sandwiches this morning and loved them, they’re a sure addition to my pesto recipe ideas. (more…)

-Okra is one of the most versatile vegetables around, isn’t it?
-I cook it with onions or without, deck it with Indian spices or sometimes look westwards for inspiration.
-Despite the same core ingredient, each of these okra dishes tastes worlds apart from each other.
-Dahi bhindi – okra with yogurt – is another such unique recipe. (more…)
+Okra / bhindi – one of the most versatile vegetables in Indian cuisine.
+I cook it with onions or without, season it with Indian spices, or sometimes look westwards for inspiration.

 Green eggplant in mustard-fenugreek masala is not for the faint-hearted.
 The spices in this are heavier and headier than, say, in bittersweet baingan.
 Try it if you dare!